erikbengtssonchalmers/cIntelligence_22/lab2/README.md

 ### Lab 2 solution

 This is an attempt for submission to lab2 using a generic algorithm.
+Due to lack of time solution needs more work to function properly...
+TODO next week.

 It's based on the following approach from the following source and materials: